(Note: The 2026 PhD positions are now filled.)

 One position for a post-doctoral researcher, from September 2026:

-• This is a 100% TVL-13 position, initially for 3 years, with the possibility to extend.
+This is a 100% TVL-13 position, initially for 3 years, with the possibility to extend under certain conditions.
 On the research side, the postdoc will be embedded in my group, and will be expected to help maintain its research activities, while gradually forging a recognisable own profile.
 As such, a substantial overlap with the concerns of the lab (see https://clp.ling.uni-potsdam.de/publications/ ; roughly: situated language use / “agents”; learning in interaction; computational pragmatics) would be helpful.
 The way this would be expressed would be through joint supervision of Master’s students (and perhaps PhD students, eventually), leading to publications, and support in defining research projects (and grant proposals).

-• The Department of Linguistics at the University of Potsdam is a great place with many research activities (collaborative research center in linguistics; part of the University’s “designated research focus” on cognitive science); popular CL/NLP BA and MSc (taught in English); well established contacts with NLP industry in Berlin / Potsdam area.
+The Department of Linguistics at the University of Potsdam is a great place with many research activities (collaborative research center in linguistics; part of the University’s “designated research focus” on cognitive science); popular CL/NLP BA and MSc (taught in English); well established contacts with NLP industry in Berlin / Potsdam area.

-• Potsdam and the general Berlin/Potsdam metropolitan area is a great place to live.
+Potsdam and the general Berlin/Potsdam metropolitan area is a great place to live.

 To apply, send